Assurance Vie: The Cornerstone of Wealth Planning in France

 What Is Assurance Vie?

 Assurance Vie (literally "life insurance") is a uniquely French financial wrapper.
-It's technically a life insurance policy, but functionally it's used as a long-term investment account with key tax and estate planning advantages.
+Legally it's a life insurance policy; practically, it functions as a flexible long-term investment account with important tax and inheritance advantages.

 Why Is It So Widely Used?